-Another of Gaudí’s pieces of work, but unique in itself, the Sagrada Familia is his most-famous piece of architecture, and an icon of Barcelona.
-In construction since 1882, and with the end not even in sight, this is a working piece of art, making it a very engaging visit indeed.
-Not only is it a spectacular feast for the eyes from the outside, with beautiful views from each side, the Sagrada Familia also boasts a fantastic museum inside.
-For less than €20 you can admire the incredible interior, including the tower.
-An unfinished masterpiece, but beautiful nonetheless, visitors to Barcelona simply can’t miss visiting the Sagrada Familia.
+Another of Gaudí’s masterpieces, but unique in itself, the Sagrada Família is his most famous piece of architecture and an icon of Barcelona.
+In construction since 1882 and expected to be completed in 2026, this piece of art is still evolving, making it a very engaging visit.
+Not only is it a spectacular feast for the eyes from the outside, with beautiful views from each side, the Sagrada Família also boasts a fantastic museum inside.
+There is an entrance fee, but it’s worth the price to witness the incredible interior, including the option of panoramas from the tower.

 Santa Maria del Mar is Barcelona’s cathedral and the finest example of its expertise in Catalan Gothic architecture, with stunning stained-glass windows and the famous window of Ascension.
 Also notable for its flat-topped octagonal towers, it is a lovely sight outside as well as inside, where guests can discover the private tombs that give so much character and history to the cathedral.
 The interior is almost devoid of any imagery, allowing for unhindered admiration of the imposing height of the bare stonework.